chiraagbalu/dealergammaexposure/README.txt

+create a config.py file with the necessary variables to run this

 in this project, we will determine the total gamma exposure for a selected security - and finding some important levels currently debugging some symbols, definitely works for $SPX.X